 Contributions are recorded as revenue when received, or when the unconditional promise to give has been made.
-Contributions are recorded as with donor restriction or without donor restriction, depending on the donors' intent.
+Contributions are included in either with donor restriction or without donor restriction, depending on the donors' intent.
 Donor-restricted contributions whose restrictions are met in the same reporting period are recorded as unrestricted contributions.